NERV-DAO/documentation/NERV by-laws.md

 I. By signing up as volunteers and depending on the academic background, members are able to execute tasks and perform jobs in representation of NERV which can be recompensated monetarily.

 II.
-The adjudication, management and supervision of the works are of the responsibility of the various ethical committees defined by their own articles in this by-laws.
+The adjudication, management and supervision of the works are of the responsibility of the captains in coordination with the various ethical committees as defined in their specific articles present in these by-laws.

 III.
-Conditions for eligibility for the execution of recompensated tasks and jobs, sources of financing and the procedures for the payments are established in Chapter IV – Smart-contracts.
+Conditions for eligibility for the execution tasks and jobs, sources of financing and the procedures for the payments are established in Chapter IV – Smart-contracts.

 <p align="center">
 <b>( article 9 )</b><br>